Tuesday, June 9, 2026

 After adding a domain or page to the tool, the system begins tracking new links as they are discovered and indexed by the tool’s crawlers.
 When a new backlink is detected, the tool sends a notification.

-Notifications are usually delivered through email or within the tool’s interface.
+Notifications are usually delivered through email or within the tool’s interface, allowing users to follow backlink activity as it changes.

 The alert typically includes basic information such as the page where the link was found, the page being linked to, and the domain where the link originates.